-If you use your bike for mountain biking or getting a good dose of cardio exercise, you might agree on this:
+If you use your bike for mountain biking or getting a good dose of cardio exercise, you will agree with me on this:

 It sucks when it’s rainy or snowy outside.